-One of the reasons I like to join up with different blogging groups is that they nudge me to cook in a way that I want to.
-This is our second monthly Salad Blogging Group posting party, and I can already feel the effects.
-Please understand.
-I make salads, and make them often.
-But not with much thought, I confess.
-They tend to be thrown together from the latest scavenger hunt in rarely visited caverns of my refrigerator.
+A lot of my salads tend to be thrown together from the latest scavenger hunt in rarely visited caverns of my refrigerator.
 Some wilted kale from the bottom of the produce drawer gets thrown in ice water to rehydrate, and make it like new again (sure wish my skin was like that).
 A last apple is washed, cored and sliced up.
-If I need a little protein, I might add a soft-boiled egg.
+If I need a little protein, I might add a soft- or hard-boiled egg.
 And my dressing rarely strays from olive oil, sherry vinegar, mustard, salt and pepper.
-It’s all good, but I’m in a serious rut.
+It’s all good, but I’ve been in a serious rut.

-This month’s theme is potluck salads, which suggests to me an entrée salad.
+This time, I wanted to make an entrée salad.
 And because it’s summer, an EASY entrée salad.
-I took an approach as if there might be both vegetarians and omnivores at this imaginary potluck and made two versions of the same salad, and yes, they both pass the “easy summer cooking” litmus test.
+I took an approach as if there might be both vegetarians and omnivores at an imaginary potluck picnic and made two versions of the same salad, and yes, they both pass the “easy summer cooking” litmus test.

 The omnivore version of this warm salad tosses in some grilled salmon (as pictured), but the vegetarian version can be easily served as a main meal with the lentils packing enough protein and depth into the salad to satisfy everyone.
 More details are provided in the below recipe.